cbkzxt/NFT-Marker-Creator/README.md

      - markerCreatorAppFolder
           - app.js
           - NftMarkerCreator.min.js
-          - FOLDER/IMAGE.PNG :arrow_left:
+          - FOLDER/IMAGE.PNG
           - ...

 4. Run it

-    ` node app.js -i PATH/TO/IMAGE`
+    ` node app.js -i <PATH/TO/IMAGE>`

-     In the end of the process an "output" folder will be created(if it does not exist) with the marker files.
+     In the end of the process an "output" folder will be created (if it does not exist) with the image-descriptors files.

 You can use additional flags with the run command.